cryptopunksnotdead/punks.sandbox/cryptopunks/README.md

 ## Usage in Your Scripts

-Yes, you can mint punks in your own scripts and much more.
+Yes, you can generate punks in your own scripts and much more.
 See the
 [**Programming CryptoPunks & Copypastas Step-by-Step Booklet / Guide »**](https://github.com/cryptopunksnotdead/programming-cryptopunks)